volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - The server is weak, we may fail the delivery of the dataset, report milestone will be missed [#557].
 ```

-However, I have different formatting styles between reports now, which is okay in my case.
+However, we have different formatting styles between reports now, which is okay in this case.
 Though it looks a bit strange since each week I have differently formatted reports.
 Maybe it gives the impression of a real person.